OPI Drip Dry Drops

 Even though there is no UV/LED light and there is less filing of the natural nail, the adhesive used as the gel polish has similar ingredients to that of super glue and the powder used is essentially the same as acrylic powder.
 It's important that you go to a trained nail technician to ensure minimal risk of infection, so you leave with nails in the best condition possible.

-The best and only way you should remove SNS nails is with a professional nail technician, who will remove the SNS with a filing tool.
+The only way you should remove SNS nails is with a professional nail technician, who will remove the SNS with a filing tool.
 It's important to note this will not damage your natural nails.

 Much like lash or hair extensions, you really shouldn't remove SNS nails yourself as this will cause extreme damage to your natural nails.
 If SNS is peeled off, it removes layers of the natural nail, causing the nail to weaken and peel or break.